4. Gaia-X Operating Model

 - Trusted data source for Gaia-X Compliance

-- the format of the Self-Description and its compliant rules
+- the format of the Self-Descriptions and their compliance rules

 - the Gaia-X Labels rulebook.